Increase 3 times your chances of landing an offer Register ×

 Let’s say we discover the average ticket price to be a key issue in the airline’s problems.
 Looking closer at the drivers of average ticket price, we find that the problem lies with economy class ticket prices.
 We can then further segment that price into the base fare and additional items such as food.

-Having broken down the issue to such a fine-grained level, solutions occur quite naturally.
+Having broken down the issue to such a fine-grained level and considering the 80/20 rule(see below), solutions occur quite naturally.
 In this case, we can suggest incentivising the crew to increase onboard sales, improving assortment in the plane, or offering discounts for online purchases.

 Our article on leading the analysis is a great primer on the subject, with our video lesson in the MCC Academy providing the most comprehensive guide available.